-There are countless people out there who swear by cutting out animal products to correct their hormone imbalances.
 Unfortunately, every time I have gone vegan my hormones become incredibly unhappy.
-I get cystic pimples (minor example below), my insulin and cortisol go a little nutty, and when I got a blood test done, my testosterone levels were off the charts too high.
+I get more acne and my insulin goes a little nutty.
 Reintroducing animal products corrected these issues almost instantly.

-Again, there are many vegans out there who swear by their diet as a cure-all for digestive issues.
-However, when I adapted a vegan diet, the bloating, cramping, and flare-ups of IBS were out of control.
-I felt absolutely miserable every day.
+There are many vegans out there who swear by their diet as a cure-all for digestive issues.
+However, when I adopted a vegan diet, the bloating and cramping were so not worth it to me.
+I felt absolutely miserable.
 Reintroducing animal products brought back my normal problem-free digestion.

 When you go vegan, there are a number of supplements that are recommended, including B12 which can only be found in animal foods, and oftentimes other vitamins and minerals such as Vitamin D and Calcium (depending on your specific deficiencies or diet shortcomings).
-Unfortunately, my body is very sensitive when it comes to supplements.
-Believe me, I have tried them ALL, even the most straightforward options with minimal ingredients.
-They always lead to either severe nausea/stomach cramps or overpoweringly intense headaches.
+Unfortunately, I’m very sensitive when it comes to supplements.
+Believe me, I have tried them all, even the most straightforward options with minimal ingredients.
+They always lead to either severe nausea and stomach cramps or overpoweringly intense headaches.
 Therefore, I need to rely on getting my vitamins from my food sources alone.

 Food Allergies & Sensitivities

-I have had a large number of food allergies since I was born.
+I’ve had food allergies for all of my life.
 Many of these foods are unfortunately big vegan staples.
 A couple of main examples are:

 -Tree Nuts (Almonds, Cashews, Pecans, Walnuts, Pine Nuts, Etc.)

-Therefore, if I am in a position where the only options are packaged or takeout vegan food, 9 times out of 10 it includes one of those ingredients (allergens being the most problematic of course).
+Therefore, if I am in a position where the only options are packaged or takeout vegan food, 9 times out of 10 it includes one of those ingredients.

-I’ll admit, I often feel very guilty that I am not a vegan.
-With the environment in need of all of our assistance and the inhumane ways that so many animals are treated, I have tried to do my part in this way.
-Needless to say I try my best to only purchase the most humane animal products such as eggs from the pasture, etc., though I know it is still not ideal.
+I’ll admit, I often feel guilty that I am not a vegan.
+With the environment in need of our assistance and the inhumane ways that so many animals are treated, I have tried to do my part in this way.
+Needless to say I try my best to only purchase the most humane animal products such as eggs from the pasture, etc.

-However, I do feel that if my own health is suffering, it just doesn’t make sense to deliberately sabotage myself.
-I wish I could eat vegan.
-I do.
-To me, my diet experiments further the evidence that every human body is incredibly different.
+I do feel that my own health takes precedence.
+Every human body is incredibly different.
 Only you know what works for you, and I urge you to follow your own health journey outside of the influence of what diets are trendy right now.